mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass-quadrats.md

 ---

 ## Overview
-The abundance and composition of seagrasses and other underwater vegetation can be quantified quickly and non-destructively with with quadrats.
+The abundance and composition of seagrasses and other underwater vegetation can be quantified quickly and non-destructively with quadrats.

 ![Seagrass transects, Carrie Bow Cay, Belize]({{site.baseurl}}/assets/modules/seagrass-quadrats/2015-09-20_CB_paul_44.JPG)